“Our mission is to make every day a hat day” – The City Milliner

 How did you get started?

-Our mission is to ‘make every day a hat day’, and bring hats back, everyday, everywhere on everyone.
+Our mission is to ‘make every day a hat day’, and bring hats back in a big way.
 I like to think that one day in the future I’ll be standing on the steps of the Royal Exchange in London and seeing everyone emerging from Bank Underground station wearing hats of all shapes, sizes and colours – fedoras, trilbies, homburgs, cloches, flat caps.

 Has it been easy to set up as a hatter?